SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Note: The entrance to Café du Nord is two doors down on Market Street from the Swedish American Music Hall.

-This is the perfect brewery for all your German beer, and food, desires.
-Known for a large selection of beers, friendly and informative staff, and huge portions, you will definitely want to stop by here for a meal when you are in the Duboce Triangle in San Francisco.
+You will definitely want to stop by here for a meal when you are in the Duboce Triangle in San Francisco.

 >> More great breweries around SF

-Open for breakfast, lunch, and dinner, this is the perfect place to stop, choose from a wide variety of dishes, and even bring your doggie if you have one with you.
-This restaurant has one of the most diverse menus around so you'll be able to find something you will want to order.
+Open for breakfast, lunch, and dinner, this is the perfect place to choose from a wide variety of dishes and even bring your doggie if you have one with you.

-Spain has come to San Francisco in this cute family owned restaurant.
+Spain has come to San Francisco in this cute family-owned restaurant.
 As would be expected, they have tapas for you to enjoy.
 They also have other plates, such as portobello sliders, tempranillo braised beef, and octopus.

 >> More great wine bars around SF

-The Duboce Triangle in San Francisco isn't as well-known as other districts for murals and that is one of the reasons that this is such a wonderful surprise.
+The Duboce Triangle in San Francisco isn't as well-known as other districts for murals and that is one of the reasons that this bikeway is such a wonderful surprise.

 >> More places to find murals around SF